PrestonMatt/HC2S/README.md

 # Hilbert Curve to Sound Project
 This project is inspired by the 'fantastical' (i.e. not-yet-realized) code described in this video: https://www.youtube.com/watch?v=3s7h2MHQtxc and this project: https://community.wolfram.com/groups/-/m/t/1862464

-## UPDATE 26 March 2023:
-Install requirements via command line with the following command:

-`pip3 install -r requirements.txt`

-The sample image used is from publicdomainpictures.net and can be found here: https://as2.ftcdn.net/jpg/03/04/58/91/220_F_304589144_Zcp4X2dHDJvSBO6mx98bj1kuLIPY6HwW.jpg

-I have overhauled imageInterpreter.py to an initial functional working state, and created a quirky Hilbert-Curve iterative function.
-There are also auto-genearted test cases from the Pillow (PIL) Image library.
-What's next is to hook up the image upload to the curve function and generate noise from there.
-Then, I envision taking the sound signal and trying to decompose it using a Fourier Transform.

-I envision experimentation with ML to be as follows:
- 1. Can a basic ML model tell from a given sound byte if the image is 'bee' or 'three'?
-  - I.E. given just the sound, categorize the image
-  - Is this easier given a decomposed Fourier Transform?
-  - Which general model works best (neural net, logistic regression, etc.)
- 2. Can a basic ML model roughly reproduce an image from a sound byte?
-  - How well is the reproduction compared to the original?
-  - Again, which model does it best?
- 3. Can this sound to category or sound to image model have a real-world application?
-  - Is it easier to train on sound-bits from images rather than images themselves?

 ## Project Statement 26 March 2020

 ## Abstract